 Individual licence only: for multiple users and information about discounts for organisations, please click here.

-Working with trauma is difficult and complex and many trauma survivors find themselves stuck, sometimes for years, trying to resolve the hold their traumatic past has on their lives.
-In therapy they can find it hard to make progress, feeling that the nearer they get to their trauma, the more dysregulated they become.
-It can feel like a downward spiral of powerlessness, helplessness and despair to resolve the powerlessness, helplessness and despair that is intrinsic to so much of their traumatic experience.
+Working with trauma is difficult and complex and many of us as trauma survivors find ourselves stuck, sometimes for years, trying to resolve the hold our traumatic past has on our lives.
+In therapy we can find it hard to make progress, feeling that the nearer we get to their trauma, the more dysregulated we become.
+It can feel like a downward spiral of powerlessness, helplessness and despair to resolve the powerlessness, helplessness and despair that is intrinsic to so much of our traumatic experience.

-In this second webinar of the series ‘Working with Trauma’, Carolyn Spring will explore stuckness from a variety of angles: neurobiological shutdown, shame, powerlessness, freeze, the red zone, and learned helplessness, amongst others.
+In this second episode in the ‘Working with Trauma’ webinar series, I explore stuckness from a variety of angles: neurobiological shutdown, shame, powerlessness, freeze, the red zone, and learned helplessness, amongst others.
 What can we do to get ‘unstuck’ and how can we do it in such a way that it doesn’t propel us into chaos and distress?
 How can we resolve the symptoms of trauma when they’ve become deeply embedded, and what is it exactly that we’re trying to resolve?

 These on-demand webinars are aimed at counsellors, psychotherapists, psychologists and all other mental health professionals (including trainees), or anyone working with survivors of trauma.
 They may also be of interest and relevance to survivors of trauma themselves.

 To see the full series, please click here.

 Get a free 104-page Trauma Survivors’ Resource Guide when you join my mailing list.